Prepare your visit to Ghana!

 Ghana Commercial Bank (GCB) accepts ATM cards with Cirrus or Maestro logo as well.

 In case you wish to use ATM machines from other banks in Ghana (other than Stanbic Bank or GCB), a Visa card is required.
 Enquire from your bank beforehand if your visa card has an ATM option that works overseas.
 In Ghana, your Visa card is accepted by ATMs from Barclays bank, Eco bank, Standard Chartered bank, and other smaller banks.

 • Bring along your foreign currency in cash (Euros, USD, GBP).
 You can change money at exchange offices (‘Forex Bureaus’) and banks.
 Banks normally open from 8.30 to 4pm and on Saturdays from 9 to 2pm.

 • Credit card.
 You can use your credit card at some hotels and restaurants (Visa or Mastercard).
-However, to prevent unauthorized use of your card, for example for internet purchases, be cautious when using your card and keep an eye on it at all times.
+However, to prevent unauthorized use of your card.
+Be cautious when using your card and keep an eye on it at all times.

 Applications for a Ghanaian visa should be made to the nearest Ghana Consulate or Embassy.